B Positive choir

 The B Positive choir wants to inspire more people to join the 6,000 daily donors who save lives and keep this country going.
 We need 700 new donors every day to donate blood to help ensure patients in need receive the best possible match.
 Rise up and register to donate now.

 Your response so far has been fantastic.
-Please bear with us in responding to your messages and do make a booking to donate later this year if you can't get a slot soon.
+Please make a booking to donate later this year if you can't get a slot soon.
 We are having to carefully balance our stock of blood groups.
-Find out more about our urgent appeal for blood donors.
+Find out more about our need for specific blood groups.

 After making it through to the final of #BGT as the wildcard act for 2018, the B Positive Choir inspired everyone with their rendition of 'Rise Up'.